 Document Description Consent and Declaration (NB-005) Completed, dated and signed by you and your spouse or common-law partner.
 This form is mandatory.
-Use of Representative (NB-007) Completed, dated and signed by you and your spouse or common-law partner.
+Use of Representative Completed, dated and signed by you and your spouse or compartner.
 Affidavit of Translation Any document that is not in English or French must be accompanied by the English or French translation; and an affidavit from the person who completed the translation, if required.
 An affidavit is a document on which the translator has sworn, in the presence of a commissioner authorized to administer oaths in the place where the affidavit is sworn, that the contents of the translation are a true translation and representation of the contents of the original document.
 Translators who are certified members in good standing of one of the provincial or territorial organizations of translators and interpreters of Canada do not need to supply an affidavit.
-Work permit(s) You shall provide copies of current and expired work permits, if applicable Settlement Plan Your New Brunswick employer will facilitate a settlement plan for you and your family members.
-The settlement plan may be prepared by the employer, or they may engage the services of a local or regional provincial settlement agency.